Beenau/RelayRippleCarryAdder/README.md

 # RelayRippleCarryAdder
 Arduino code for use on the Mega2560 or Due microprocessors

 Capable of 5-bit addition, 4 relays create the needed AND and XOR logic gates for calculating the sum of each bit addition.
-Green LEDs display sum buts, blue LEDs display carry bits.
+Green LEDs display sum bits, blue LEDs display carry bits.
 LCD screen used to display user controls and addition logic in a human readable format.
 Microprocessor supplys the input bits of the A, B, and Cin parameters to the DPDT relay switches.

 # User Inputs
 5 buttons on the device contol the system.